 - A small turkey farm that uses seasonal activities like corn mazes and hayrides to draw in customers at the right time of year

 - A large dairy with its own ice cream parlor and education center

 - A craft stall that also offers classes on products made with plants/animals grown/raised on the farm

-Part of the benefit of agritourism is not just that it allows you to exploit a growing market share for local goods and creates new markets, but that it also allows you to expand your current market directly.
-By creating incentives that draw the public toward your local goods or online craft store, you expand that market while creating new opportunities.
-Similarly, by offering education or entertainment tied to your market, you can draw consumers directly to you at the right time of year, ensuring that your harvest will have the best conditions for sale.
+Agritourism allows you to exploit a growing market share for local goods, create new markets, and expand your current market directly.
+By creating incentives that draw the public toward your local goods or online craft store, you expand that market, which creates new opportunities.
+Similarly, by offering education or entertainment tied to your market, you can draw consumers directly to you at the right time of year, ensuring that your harvest will have the best opportunity for sale.